tdwg/mids/source/mappings/README.md

 * `sssom:creator_id`: An ID for the creator of the mapping in the SSSOM format.
 * `sssom:subject_type`: The type of property of the MIDS element.
 Currently defined as `rdf property`.
 * `sssom:object_type`: The type of property of the term in the standard.
-* `sssom:object_source`: Query that is needed to retrieve values of the mapped term.
-Required when data is in a more structured format such as XML.
 * `sssom:mapping_date`: ISO date of when the mapping was asserted by the author.
 * `sssom:object_match_field`: A `|`-delimited list of object_ids which combine to form an `owl:intersectionOf` mapping.
 * `sssom:comment`: Clarifications.